Bali is a treasure trove for travel fanatics.

 A 14-day vacation would be perfect if you want to relax, unwind and tick all (or most) of the boxes on your wish list!

 One of the incredible things about Bali is the cost of living is much more affordable compared to North America so money goes a lot further here.

 Bali offers remarkable value for the money but the cost of your trip highly depends on how your traveling style is.

 Let’s take a look.

-If you’re traveling on a shoestring budget then homestays, guesthouses, and small hotels might be your best bet.
+If you’re traveling on a smaller budget then homestays, guesthouses, and small hotels might be your best bet.
 Most of these rooms cost between $10 and $20 USD per night.

 They’re ideal if you want a decent room with comfortable beds and affordable breakfast options.
 These small hotels aren’t always centrally located but you can hire a scooter to get around for about $5 per day.

 Now comes the best part.
-I highly suggest renting a villa.
+We highly suggest renting a villa.